Partnership Employment Header Logo

 Not Getting Hired?
 Time to Check Your Writing!

 At the risk of being in the hot seat as readers try to discover errors in this blog, it is important to remind job seekers, particularly recent graduates, that writing proficiency is ‘top of the list’ for most recruiters.
 Well, that’s good, you say because I am writing all the time.
-Yes, written communication […]
+Yes, written communication has […]

 Read More